ClaireCJS/fix_unicode_filenames/README.md

 ## Testing

 A lot was done.
 I mean a lot.
 A ton.
-But nothing formal.
+But nothing formal until the very end with running every-character-ever through it, and it's too big a data set to manually check.
+But it seems to be working well in my presonal workflows.

-And then the code got corrupted due to the presence of unicode characters in it -- OH THE SWEET IRONY -- and a lot of stuff got redone with a quarter of the original effort :/
+Also, the code got corrupted due to the presence of unicode characters in it -- OH THE SWEET IRONY -- and a lot of stuff got redone with a quarter of the original effort :/  I had made some really well thought out mappings and didn't bother the second time.
+It was a mistake to ever paste unicode chracters into source code, but I wanted to test the validity of that approach, too.
+Alas, the easiest way to add new charactesr to the lookup table is to simply paste them in.
+If that fails, looking them up and doing them by code will work.
+A few pesky characters could ONLY be refererenced by code, and some only indirectly, so there are some weird code workarounds for those situtations, and a few outliers in the lookup table (documented above).

 ## Installation: Python